Feedback control of plant-soil autotoxicity via pulse-width modulation: Introduction

 The relationship between plants and the soil in which they grow is complex and crucial to agricultural productivity.
 Plant-soil negative feedback (PSNF) occurs when plants create unfavorable conditions in the soil, limiting their own growth and reducing yields.
 The recognized mechanisms that could produce PSNF are soil nutrient depletion~\cite{ehrenfeld2005feedback}, the accumulation of soil-borne pathogen populations~\cite{packer2000soil}, and the changing composition of soil microbial communities~\cite{klironomos2002feedback}.
 Moreover, the key mechanism proposed in literature is the development of extracellular self-DNA in the soil caused by plants themselves, as shown in Fig.~\ref{subfig:PSNF_DNA}~\cite{mazzoleni2015inhibitory}.
 Plants that accumulate a large amount of leaves, rhizomes, and root litter in the clones' dieback zone, such as a herbaceous plant, negatively affect conspecific regeneration.
 Indeed, the establishment of clonal plants starts with clusters of densely packed ramets, but, as new ramets grow up in a centrifugal manner, their concentration within the patch gradually decreases, associated by the aging and withering of older shoots, eventually resulting in the formation of a ring-shaped zone~\cite{carteni2012negative}.
 Moreover, it has been shown that PSNF also has great effects on agricultural systems~\cite{MARIOTTE2018129}.

-A strategy based on an open-loop approach was recently proposed to mitigate the impact of PSNF on plant growth~\cite{karagiannis2023periodic}, by adding a human periodic intervention on the system, for example by washing the soil or reduce litter from time to time.
+To maximize crop production in a robust and reliable manner it is necessary to develop some external control strategy, similarly as what has been done in system biology \cite{milias2016automated,kumar2022platforms,perrino2021automatic}.
+In the context of plant physiology, a first open-loop strategy was recently proposed to mitigate the impact of PSNF on plant growth~\cite{karagiannis2023periodic}, by adding a human periodic intervention on the system, for example by washing the soil or reduce litter from time to time.
 Indeed, given the periodic nature of the solution, it was possible to study the average model of the system to set the parameters of the control input so to achieve the desired output.
 Nevertheless, the inherent characteristics of the controller make it susceptible to disturbances coming from various sources, such as noise in the measured data or uncertainty in the model parameters.

 In this paper, we introduce two closed-loop control strategies: one based on a Proportional-Integral (PI) algorithm and the other based on Model Predictive Control (MPC).
-Inspired by the work presented in \cite{guarino2020balancing,guarino2019silico}, by adapting in real-time the duty-cycle of the pulsatile inputs, these strategies ensure both performance and robustness of the system.
+Inspired by the work presented in~\cite{guarino2020balancing,guarino2019silico}, by adapting in real-time the duty-cycle of the pulsatile inputs, these strategies ensure both performance and robustness of the system.

 We validate the performance and the robustness of our proposed strategies by conducting extensive \textit{in silico} experiments that simulate parametric variation on the model parameters, asserting their feasibility and effectiveness in real-world agricultural scenarios.
 Finally, we conducted a comparative analysis between the control strategies, discussing their trade-offs.
 Each strategy offers distinct advantages, and by analyzing their strengths and weaknesses, we provide valuable insights for decision-making and implementation within the agricultural industry.